 Mistake 3: A Limited Visual Brand Identity

 Your visual identity is meant to help you communicate effectively in many use cases.
 As such, you need to give your designers the tools they need to create on-brand content, no matter the medium.
 If you don’t provide these guidelines (and leave them to their own devices), you’re sure to end up with inconsistent content.

 The Fix: You might not need an encyclopedia-thick brand bible for your lean startup, but it’s important to give your team guidelines for the basics, including:

 - Interactive elements

 A good brand identity isn’t just robust; it features intuitive design.
 Indecipherable favicons, unresponsive websites, low-res images—these are the types of things that can make people turn away (and degrade your brand experience).

-Whether you’re designing your logo or your website, consider various use cases and user experiences.
+The Fix: Whether you’re designing your logo or your website, consider various use cases and user experiences.
 Will your logo render well as a small social profile pic?
 Is that new interactive infographic mobile-responsive?
 These are the crucial questions to ask.

 Mistake 5: Inconsistent Elements

 Just because you designed a logo, combined some colors, and chose a typeface doesn’t mean your visual brand identity is cohesive.
 If you want to create a unified experience, you need to design every element as a complement to the other.